-If you would like to pay online please contact the school office who will provide online payment instructions and logging in details specific to your child / children.
+If you do not have a pupil code to create an account to pay online, please contact the school office who will provide online payment instructions and logging in details specific to your child / children.
 Please find the online payment link below which you can follow once you have received your log in instructions

 Local and regional produce

 In recent years, the emphasis has been placed on sourcing more local and regional produce wherever possible.
 The service and procurement teams are in consultation with various organisations with a view to further increasing wherever possible our locally and regionally sourced produce during the appropriate growing seasons.

 - We only use free range eggs on our menus via a local supplier at Great Hookley Farm in Elstead, Surrey.